constantin-b/vimeotheque/readme.txt

 == Changelog ==

+= 2.2.6 =
+- Solved a bug when importing videos that generated a warning when the Vimeo API query ended with an error that was not issued by the Vimeo API;
+- Introduced compatibility for playlists shortcode and block to sort the videos using the menu order; this allows compatibility with Post Types Order plugin to manually order the videos displayed in playlists.

 = 2.2.5 =
 - Solved a bug that caused responses from the block editor to end up with an undefined variable error.